VOICE OF CUSTOMER. INDUSTRY TRENDS. NETWORKING ELEVATED.

 The New AI Landscape: AI's Rapid Rise in the Channel

--Chris Bauserman, Chief Marketing Officer, Conexiom -Mike Hockett, Executive Editor, Modern Distribution Management -Paul Noble, Founder, Verusen -More being added!
+-Chris Bauserman, Chief Marketing Officer, Conexiom -Kevin Brown, CEO & Co-Founder, LeadSmart Technologies -Mike Hockett, Executive Editor, Modern Distribution Management -Paul Noble, Founder, Verusen

 The New AI Landscape: AI’s Rapid Rise in the Channel